vdominguez1993/PlantUMLCodeGenerator/README.md

 Really?

 ## Supported languages
 For the moment only C language will be supported.
+But I'm planning to make it template based, so you won't need any specific language support, just the right template.

 ## Syntax
 This script will generate code based on special syntax inside PlantUML state